SSL Certificate Decoder

 - 3 Review the subject, issuer, validity dates, SANs (Subject Alternative Names), and key details.

-- 4 No certificate data is sent to any server — the entire parsing happens client-side.
+- 4 No certificate data is sent to any server.
+The entire parsing happens client-side.

 Key features